-The 2022 NHL Draft is nearly here, and chatter around who the Edmonton Oilers will pick with their 29th overall selection on Thursday (July 7) is starting to pick up.
-The pre-draft hype hasn’t been quite the same this year in Oil Country where fans spent a good chunk of their spring swept up in the Oilers’ longest playoff run in 16 years, as they made it all the way to the Western Conference Final.
+The 2023 NHL Draft is nearly here, and chatter around who the Edmonton Oilers will pick with their first-round selection is starting to pick up.
+The pre-draft hype hasn’t been quite the same this year in Oil Country where fans spent a good chunk of their spring swept up in another long Oilers playoff run.

-It’s a little different than a decade ago when the 2012 NHL Draft was all anyone in Edmonton talked about for months beforehand.
+It’s a little different than 11 years ago when the 2012 NHL Draft was all anyone in Edmonton talked about for months beforehand.
 There had been nothing else during the 2011-12 season to get excited about with an Oilers team that finished with the NHL’s second-worst record.
 Once Edmonton was awarded the first overall pick by winning the draft lottery, anticipation reached a new feverish level.

 Spring 2012 ended up being the sixth straight season without NHL playoff hockey in Edmonton, but there was a reason for optimism that the slump would soon end.
 The Oilers’ lineup already included the first overall selection from the previous two drafts, Taylor Hall in 2010 and Ryan Nugent Hopkins in 2011, and they were about to add an unprecedented third straight No. 1 to the mix.